ShivamBhosale/100DaysOfCode/index.md

 ## Day56 - Edge detection in OpenCV
 Today I made an edge detection in OpenCV and practised a few questions from cracking the coding interview.

+## Day57 - Data Analytics
+Today I went back to practice data analytics on a vehicle dataset, In the process I cleaned the dataset and added missing values in the dataset.